alexandra1599/TMS-EEG-project/README.md

-# Inhibotory rTMS and MI BCI
+# Inhibitory rTMS and MI BCI

 This study investigates the effects of inhibitory 1 Hz repetitive transcranial magnetic stimulation (rTMS) on motor im-